7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 ## Scope

 - **Geography:** Indonesia only — flights departing from and arriving to Indonesia.
-- **Function:** compare + recommend + redirect.
+- **Function:** compare + recommend + redirect, across both direct and transit flights (user picks the type).
 The app does not sell or issue tickets itself; purchase happens on the partner booking site.
 - Deliberately narrow scope is a strength: focusing on Indonesian routes makes the comparison sharper and the recommendation more trustworthy.